Cal-CS-61A-Staff/oh-queue/README.md

 This app uses [Ok](https://okpy.org) to manage access.
 Even if you aren't using Ok for assignments, you should create a course on Ok and enroll all of your staff, academic interns, and students with the appropriate roles.

+## For other courses

+This is a hosted app provided by 61A.
+To set it up for your own course, visit [Auth](https://auth.apps.cs61a.org) and add the desired domain under `Domains`.
+Make sure that the OKPy endpoint and course name are what you expect.
+Then contact 61A staff for your queue to be activated.
+If you want to move the queue to a new OKPy course, update the endpoint on Auth - the change should be reflected in the queue within an hour.

 ## Installation

 1. Clone this repo: